 Left right intrigued me because I’ve found when riding hard for long durations, for example during time trials, my right leg always feels fatigue much more strongly than my left, and I’ve had some injury issues on the left side.

 It’s never been clear which side is actually weaker, but the pedals were able to confirm there’s not a huge discrepancy, around two per cent at times, though this became much higher under fatigue and during sprints.
 The dominant leg varied depending on whether sprints were seated or standing, which was really interesting.
 Knowing this could be very useful in the next few weeks of training.

 As you can see in the ‘L/R’ balance chart below, the ideal would be that the pink line sits exactly on 50/50, with the occasional anomaly which you’d expect to occur from time to time.

 Power Phase was also really interesting to explore.
 A circle-shaped diagram shows where power is being produced.
 I found mine was showing the most power at the front of the stroke and very little during the pull phase – in fact I could only get a full circle when completing minute long single legged drills.

 Though interesting to look at on screen, the definition of ‘perfect pedal stroke’ depends upon who you ask.
 As a result, I was never entirely certain what I was actually aiming for.
-It might be interesting to track changes over time if I were to up the number of drills I performed, or, using the Trainer Road focuses sessions follow its guidance.
+It might be interesting to track changes over time if I were to up the number of drills I performed.

 Platform Centre Offset, like Power Phase, really needs to be used in conjunction with expert advice.
 A negative value indicates that force is being generated toward the outside of the pedal, and a positive means it’s toward the inside of the pedal.
 Joe Bloggs could determine that a massive discrepancy between the two, or a high number either way, probably means a cleat adjustment is in order – but fine tuning seems like a job for a bike fitter.